Caleb & Brown

 Any coin other than Bitcoin goes by this classification – from ETH to the likes of DOGE and XRP – so it's an incredibly diverse space with a large number of coins presenting vastly different use cases to investors and holders.

-According to CoinMarketCap, close to 22,000 cryptocurrencies were in circulation at the end of 2022.
+According to Coingecko, more than 14,500 cryptocurrencies were in circulation as of August 2024.
 To help you sift through the sea of altcoins, keep reading to learn all about these unique cryptocurrencies and their functions.

 What Are Altcoins and Why do They Exist?

 Altcoin is an umbrella term applied to any cryptocurrency other than Bitcoin; understandable given Bitcoin’s dominance – the first ever cryptocurrency currently accounts for just over half the crypto market (by capitalisation).
-Over time, altcoins have eaten into Bitcoin’s dominance having made up just 30% of the total crypto market cap in 2019.
-It’s worth noting that Ethereum, the biggest altcoin. makes up just under 20% of the crypto market cap.
+Over time, altcoins share of the total crypto market cap has fluctuated since they arrived in earnest in 2017.
+It’s worth noting that Ethereum, the biggest altcoin, makes up just under 20% of the crypto market cap.

 Although some altcoin projects share similarities with Bitcoin, many are altogether different in various ways from their consensus mechanism, to use case, or a combination of both.